Small business aid went beyond hard-hit companies, data show

 “It didn’t reach the industries that needed it, and it looked like it didn’t reach the states that were hardest hit,” Bovino said.

-Media companies, including Newsday and American Media, former owner of the National Enquirer, got loans ranging up to $5 million.
+Media companies, including Newsday and American Media, former owner of the National Enquirer, got loans of up to $5 million.

-While larger businesses received loans, that doesn’t necessarily mean that the loans will be forgiven.
-If some firms did not fully comply with loan rules they may need to repay them, said Karen Kerrigan, president of the advocacy group Small Business & Entrepreneurship Council.

 The data gave few details about loans to minority-owned businesses.
 Companies were not required to supply demographic data on their applications, and many entries about race and gender contained “unanswered.”

-However, many minority-owned businesses don’t have employees, and so their loan amounts likely were under $150,000 and therefore not part of the data release.
+However, many minority-owned businesses are run by the owner, with few, if any, employees, so their loan amounts likely were under $150,000 and therefore not part of the data release.
 Senior administration officials who briefed reporters before the release said they hoped to get more information when owners submit applications for loan forgiveness over the next few months.

-AP Writers Farnoush Amiri in Columbus, Ohio, Dee-Ann Durbin in Detroit, and Holly Ramer in Concord, N.H. contributed to this report.
+Associated Press writers Farnoush Amiri in Columbus, Ohio, Dee-Ann Durbin in Detroit and Holly Ramer in Concord, New Hampshire, contributed to this report.

 Christopher Rugaber And Joyce M. Rosenberg, The Associated Press